spencer-shadley/completed-class/01-Week_HTML-CSS/HW/README.md

 We would like you to have well over 200 commits by graduation, so commit early and often!

+For this project you need to have *at least* 5 commits (and should probably have much more than this.)

 ## Submission on BCS